Gibberlings3/Forgotten-Armament/README.md

 This component adds a couple of Breach scrolls to Sorcerous Sundries.

+### Add Ruby Ray Scrolls to Trademeet Store

+This component adds a couple Ruby Ray scrolls to one of the merchants at Trademeet.

 ### NWN2 Style Weapons

 This component updates all weapons to match weapons in NWN2 to include damage, damage type, and critical threat range/damage.
 This includes all weapons added by mods.
 A detailed description of the new base weapon stats is [here](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/NWN2_STYLE_WEAPONS.md).